nwchemgit/nwchem-wiki/TCE.md

 ```

 the CCSD equations will be converged to the 1.0d-6 threshold while the
 EOMCCSD ones to 1.0d-4.
-This option shoul dbe used with the "eomsol 2"
+This option shoul dbe used with the `eomsol 2`
 option.
 In some situations finding several (n) roots to the EOMCCSD
 equations can be quite challenging.
 To by-pass this problem one can use
 the "n+1" model, i.e., we request another root to be converged.
 Usually,